 It's really lovely to just relax and have some fun from time to time!
 Hope everyone has a wonderful Easter holiday.

-Picture: Just some of the eggs and chocolate collected by the girls of Rotarian Kailash Maunick.
+Picture: Just some of the eggs and chocolate collected by the daughters of Rotarian Kailash Maunick.
 Picture credit: Kailash Maunick/Rotary Club of Canterbury.